NPaugust/IntroFinalProject/README.md

 If the ball enters the opponent's square, the player gets 1 point.

+We worked together on a video call in a zoom.

+Adil wrote the code and I checked it.

+Discussing together we made the project in one day.

 We used the library "pygame" to create.

 Project was made by Adil Ismailov and Avgustin Chynarbekov.